ENG517/Procedure/johnsona/installnewwifirouter.md

 ## What You'll Need

-- An Synology WRX560 Wi-Fi Router
+- A Synology WRX560 Wi-Fi Router
 - An AC Power Adapter
 - An RJ-45 LAN Cable
 - An ISP Modem